 Geo-spatial participatory planning tools to support the Bangladesh Delta Plan 2100

 The Delta Atelier approach has been used to jointly develop an adaptation strategy.
-During the ateliers, local stakeholder gave not only reflections and complemented the outcomes of the baseline studies (problem statement), but also worked together on potential (integrative) solutions.
+During the ateliers, local stakeholders gave not only reflections and complemented the outcomes of the baseline studies (problem statement), but also worked together on potential (integrative) solutions.
 This provides valuable input and a first step towards strategies.

 The Touch Table and the Delta Atlas were used to store and visualize spatial data on climate (change).
 The Touch Table connects to the Deltaportal.
 This portal contains all relevant spatial data used in the Delta Ateliers, ranging from cyclone paths to drought maps.
 The data is openly available over the internet.
 The Touch Table and Delta Atlas supported the Delta Atelier approach to achieve a clear and shared vision of the future in 2100.

-Alterra is engaged in the development of the Delta Plan 2100 through e.g. leading the climate change base lines study, involvement in scenario development, by organising Delta Ateliers and the development of the Delta Atlas.
+Wageningen Environmental Research (Alterra) is engaged in the development of the Delta Plan 2100 through e.g. leading the climate change base lines study, involvement in scenario development, by organising Delta Ateliers and the development of the Delta Atlas.